SrMelian/sockets-chat-template/README.md

 # Template chat
 *Training project*

-Template to make work a chat made it in Node.js, to make the communication with the server has been used
+Template to make work a chat made it in Node.js and Express, to make the communication with the server has been used
 - https://socket.io/

 ## Demo